thinkjs/www.thinkjs.org/view/en/doc/2.0/thinkjs_command.md

 ### Add Controller

-You can add controller by the command `thinkjs controller [name]` in the project directory. eg.
+You can add controller by run the command `thinkjs controller [name]` in the project directory. eg.

 ```sh
 thinkjs controller user;